5 criteria for Dubai government employees to receive a performance bonus

-The Dubai Government Human Resources Department has set 5 criteria for Dubai Government civilian employees to receive the performance bonus approved by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council, which will be disbursed before the end of this year.
+The Dubai Government Human Resources Department has set five criteria for government civilian employees to receive the performance bonus, which was approved by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council, to be disbursed before the end of this year.

-Regarding determining the amount of the bonus, Bin Khatam explained that it was determined according to the evaluation levels, and based on the employee’s basic salary at the time the bonus was approved.
-The bonus will be disbursed before the end of the current year, and it will be circulated to government agencies to determine the percentages due to each employee.
+With regard to determining the value of the reward, Bin Khatam confirmed that the evaluation levels should be taken into account and that it should be disbursed based on the employee’s basic salary.
+She also confirmed that the reward would be disbursed before the end of the current year.

-The Dubai Government Human Resources Department explained that the bonus disbursement to civilian employees in government agencies subject to the Dubai Government Human Resources Law No. 8 of 2018 will be disbursed before the end of the current year 2023, and will be given to employees who receive a rating of 3 and above at the end of the performance evaluation cycle for the year 2022.

 Follow our latest local and sports news and the latest political and economic developments via Google news